github/codeql/docs/language/writing-codeql-queries/ql-tutorials/find-the-thief.rst

 QL libraries
 ------------

-We've defined a number of QL :doc:`predicates <ql-language-reference:predicates>` to help you extract data from your table.
+We've defined a number of QL :ref:`predicates <predicates>` to help you extract data from your table.
 A QL predicate is a mini-query that expresses a relation between various pieces of data and describes some of their properties.
 In this case, the predicates give you information about a person, for example their height or age.

 +--------------------+----------------------------------------------------------------------------------------+
 | Predicate          | Description                                                                            |